4 options to enjoy with the family

 See a new film, start or continue with a Serie it will never be out of date.
 Netflix brings you some premieres that you can take into account to enjoy this weekend.

 How hard is love!, a movie that premiered on November 5.
-Based on the experience of a writer from The Angels who thinks he knows the perfect man through a dating app and decides to go up to him to surprise him and everything turns out to be a sham.
+Based on the experience of a writer from The Angels who thinks he knows the perfect man through a dating app and decides to go to where he is to surprise him and everything turns out to be a sham.

 Activities to do with friends: 4 options to enjoy in Guayaquil